pinskylab/pinskylab_methods/cookbook.md

 ----------------------------------------------------------------

 1. Follow githubs directions for setting up [SSH keys](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/).
-2. On the command line on amphiprion, type the SSH connection.
+2. On the command line on amphiprion, type the SSH connection:
-3. Open the the project file in the RStudio server for amphiprion in your web browser.
-If you need the webaddress for the RStudio server, email Michelle.

 ``` bash
 git clone git@github.com:user_name/repo_name.git
 ```

+1. Open the the project file in the RStudio server for amphiprion in your web browser.
+If you need the webaddress for the RStudio server, email Michelle.

 Plots
 =====